31 Beautiful Flowers That Will Bloom All Season Long

 Kalanchoe is watered like all succulents – moderately during the period of growth and flowering (spring and summer), less often from autumn.

 Kalanchoes are a type of succulent mostly grown indoors as a houseplant.
 Tiny blossoms of various colors grow in clusters amidst the dark green shiny leaves.
-They are low maintenance and can be grown in bright indirect light with little water.
+They are low-maintenance and can be grown in bright indirect light with little water.
 They will bloom for a long time each year.

-Kalanchoes need 12- 14 hours of complete darkness every night for 6 to 8 weeks to rebloom.
+Kalanchoes need 12- 14 hours of complete darkness every night for 6 – 8 weeks to rebloom.
 You can put them in a closet or elsewhere to achieve this.
 You can plant them outside as long as temperatures do not get close to freezing.
 Then, they will act as a perennial and come back each year.

 Lantana